openshift-cs/rosaworkshop/OSD3.11/10-deployment_s2i.md

   ...
 ```
 #### 1. Fork the repository
-In the next section (after this) we will be triggering automated builds based on changes to the source code.
+In the next section we will be triggering automated builds based on changes to the source code.
 In order to trigger S2I builds when you push code into your GitHib repo, you’ll need to setup the GitHub webhook.
 And in order to setup the webhooks, you’ll first need to fork the application into your personal GitHub repository.

 <a class="github-button" href="https://github.com/openshift-cs/ostoy/fork" data-icon="octicon-repo-forked" data-size="large" aria-label="Fork openshift-cs/ostoy on GitHub">Fork</a>

-> **NOTE:** Going forward you will need to replace any reference to <username> in any of the URLs for commands with your own username.
+> **NOTE:** Going forward you will need to replace any reference to \<username> in any of the URLs for commands with your own username.
 So in this example I would always replace <username> with "0kashi".

 #### 2. Create a project
 Create a new project for this part.
 Let's call it `ostoy-s2i`.
 You can create a new project from the CLI by running `oc new-project ostoy-s2i` or use the OpenShift Web Console.